mjakubicek/nvh/python/python.md

 Replace all the `hw.sense.example` for all the `hw.sense` in `file.nvh` with those present in `patch.nvh`, i.e. the `file.nvh` will only contain the items present in `patch.nvh`.

-If you put an exclamation mark right after a replace filter in nvh put, it will replace only these elements whose values are present in the data, i.e. this:
+If you put an exclamation mark right after a replace filter used in `nvh put`, it will replace only those elements whose values are present in the data, i.e. this:

 ```
 nvh.py put tagalog.nvh patch.nvh hw.sense.example!